Optimizing XGBoost Hyperparameters Using Bayesian Optimization in R

 )

-Setting Up Bayesian Optimization
+Bayesian Optimization Framework Implementation

-Bayesian optimization requires two key components:
+The implementation of Bayesian optimization requires the development of two fundamental components:

 # Our objective function takes hyperparameters as inputs